Singapore Telehealth

 Clinic-grade care, delivered online

-Every teleconsult is handled by a Singapore-licensed GP with support from our Care Team for follow-up, logistics, and medication delivery.
+Every teleconsult is handled by an SMC-registered Singapore GP with support from our Care Team for follow-up, logistics, and medication delivery.

 SMC-registered doctors